Helias/Car-Model-Recognition/README.md

 }
 ```

-This conversion happens automatically when you just add a directory inside the IMAGES_PATH, if you add tomorrow a new car, like, FIAT, the program will add automatically that to the classes, just **pay attention to the order of the classes inside num_classes and generate the related trainin,testing and validation CSV files**.
+This conversion happens automatically when you just add a directory inside the IMAGES_PATH, if you add tomorrow a new car, like, FIAT, the program will add automatically to the classes, just **pay attention to the order of the classes inside num_classes and the related trainin,testing and validation CSV files**.

 The file **training, testing and validation (CSV)** should contain only two columns:
 **FILE_NAME, NUM_CLASS**